 I use Dropbox for backup of my personal documents including photography and video.
 I use OneDrive for business documents and I use Google a special project I am busy with.
 My dropbox connection is slow, so backups can take days and on ADSL any upload slows the whole network down.

 For interest, my personal music collection is on ITunes Match, all 22,000 tracks.
-I have also subscribed to Rdio and since then I hardly need my music collection unless I am on the road.

 My desk has an imposing Microphone by Rode connected with XLR into a Behringer X1204 USB Mixer.